uyuni-project/uyuni/.github/ISSUE_TEMPLATE/mgmt-leaving.md

     - [ ] Squad specific group
 - [ ] Remove from Google [SUSE Manager Engineering Team](https://groups.google.com/a/suse.com/g/suma-all/members) and squads groups (if available)
 - [ ] Hardware
-  - [ ] Collect remaining equipment via ticket
+  - [ ] Collect remaining equipment, as explained via ticket created ahead of the termination date.
   - [ ] Are there somewhere machines (e.g. RPI) or VMs around managed by this person?
 Stop them or transfer the management to other team members
 - [ ] AWS/Azure/Google Cloud access
   - [ ] Remove the person from the IAM of the service and remove any leftover resource